As much fun as you have when out on the water in your kayak, carrying it from your car to the water and back again is never the most fun part.

-The Malone Clipper Deluxe Universal Kayak Cart is larger than other kayak carts on this list but that does mean it can handle larger kayaks comfortably.
+The Malone Clipper TRX Deluxe Kayak/Canoe Cart is larger than other kayak carts on this list, but that does mean it can handle larger kayaks comfortably.

-It has an oversized padded frame that makes sure your kayak is protected, even when traveling over rough and uneven terrain.
+It has an oversized padded frame that ensures your kayak is protected, even when traveling over rough and uneven terrain.

-The solid metal frame and airless tires can handle pretty much anything your kayak adventures can throw at them so this is a very durable kayak carrier.
+The solid metal frame and airless tires can handle almost anything your kayak adventures can throw at them, so this is a very durable kayak carrier.

 - Stabilizing kickstand to help load and unload your kayak easily